Clinelly/CI_PP1_IDG/README.md

 ### Accessibility

 The WAVE WebAIM accessibility tool was used to evaluate the website's accessibility.
 One error was returned, which linked to the 'tel:to' external link in the footer.
-The telephone number linked is a dummy number and will not activate upon interaction.
+WebAIM claimed the link was empty, but user interation generates a phone call through an app or mobile device, and does not navigate away from the page.
+The telephone number linked is a fake number.

 <details><summary>Home</summary>
 <img src="docs/validation/accessibility_home.png">